DataDog/hiring-engineers/answers.md

 __04_snapshot_anomaly_graph.png__
 <img src="04_snapshot_anomaly_graph.png" />

-The anomaly graph has been configured in basic mode with bounds of 2, indicating that data sitting outside two standard deviations (or approximately 95% of all received datasets) is marked as anomalous.
+**Bonus Question:** The anomaly graph has been configured in basic mode with bounds of 2, indicating that data sitting outside two standard deviations (or approximately 95% of all received datasets) is marked as anomalous.
 The grey shaded background shows the tolerance for this 95% corpus, with the trend line going red when outside the two standard deviation baseline.
 The basic algorithm used does not take seasonality or long-term trends into account.

 The performance metric that is being profiled is set to alert on a five-minute basis.
 The actual task itself is a scheduled SQL database import of customer and employee data, that takes approximately 1-2 minutes to complete on the profiled hardware.
 Were a longer window used to assess performance, no alert would be generated as the system activity is well within the bounds of expected performance.